Skip to main content

 Step 7: Trustee Manages the Trust

-Over time, the trustee invests the funds wisely, pays property taxes on the land, and ensures that the trust keeps growing.
-If Mr Arjun passes away, the trustee continues to manage everything as per the rules written in the trust.
+Over time, the trustee invests the funds wisely, pays property taxes on the land, and ensures the trust continues to grow.
+If Mr Arjun passes away, the trustee continues to manage everything in accordance with the rules set out in the trust.

 Step 8: Distributions to Beneficiaries

-When the right time comes, the trustee uses money from the trust to pay tuition fees directly to the university.
+When the time comes, the trustee uses trust funds to pay tuition fees directly to the university.
 Later, when both children turn 25, they receive the remaining funds as a lump sum to start their independent lives.

 Did You Know?